WollfieGitHub/CompNetResources/README.md

 |Abbreviation | Meaning | Description |
 |:-----------:|:-------:|------------|
 **BDP** | Bandwidth Delay Product | `BDP = R · d_propagation`, maximum nb of bits that can transit on the link at any point in time|
+**S&F** | Store & Forward | For packet switches, means it doesn't retransmit the file until the very last bit has arrived in the queue

 ## Quick delay recap :